 Light cache – Sets light cache as the primary GI engine.
 See the Light Cache Settings page for more information.

-Secondary engine – Determines how V-Ray calculates secondary diffuse bounces.
+Secondary diffuse bounces method – Determines how V-Ray will calculate secondary diffuse bounces.

-None – No secondary bounces are computed.
+None – No secondary bounces will be computed.
 Use this option to produce skylit images without indirect color bleeding.

 Brute force – Causes V-Ray to use direct computation for secondary diffuse bounces.
 See the Brute force Settings page for more information.